| TERMINI

 a long tradition, with parades of allegorical floats through the

 streets of the town.
+CENTRE The

 visit of the town can begin in Piazza Duomo, overlooked by the Palazzo